 Identity resolution is the process of identifying the unique identity of an individual or entity.

-This process involves finding and consolidating all the relevant data of an individual or entity, such as name, address, phone number, email, etc and linking them together to create a complete and accurate representation of that identity.
+This process involves gathering and consolidating all relevant data for an individual or entity, such as name, address, phone number, email, and other similar details, and linking them together to create a comprehensive and accurate representation of that identity.

 On the other hand, entity resolution is the process of matching and deduplicating multiple records that refer to the same real-world entity.